noct-lang/noct/spec/noct-spec.rst

 Limitations
 -----------

-- Multiple generics with the same identifier, are required to be of the same type, i.e. `struct`, `union`, etc
+- Multiple generics with the same identifier are not allowed, even when they differ in number of generic parameters.
-- Multiple generics with the same name, and same number of parameters, are not allowed.
-No distinguishment is made between type or value parameters, only the number of arguments is distinguished.
+- When using value generics with an operation that relies on 2 types being equal, the compiler assigns a fuzzy equality to them, which will always be checked during the instantiation phase of the function in which it is being used, i.e. currently the compiler does not see `T!<{N + 1}>` as being truely equal to `T!<{N + 1}>` until instantiation occurs, since they do not refer to the same node in the AST/ITr.
+This will likely change during a later stage of development of the self-hosted compiler.

 Macros
 ======